 Degrees of injury

-Wrist sprains are graded, depending on the degree of injury to the tissues:
+A wrist joint sprain is graded depending on the degree of injury to the tissues:

 • Grade 1/mild sprains – the ligaments are stretched, but not torn.